gelisam/klister/README.rst

 Features which make Klister special (but not *unique*; see the `bibliography`_):

-* `Type-providing macros`_; a macro used in an argument position can provide type information about the argument, and can thus specialize the type of the function being called.
+* `Type-providing macros`_; a macro can provide type information about the code it plans to generate.
-* `Type-aware macros`_; a macro used in an argument position can obtain the type of the argument it needs to generate, and thus the type of a function can affect what arguments are generated.
+* `Type-aware macros`_; a macro can obtain type requirements about the code it needs to generate.
-* `Stuck macros`_; it is thus possible for multiple macros to affect what each other generates.
+* `Stuck macros`_; the above two features make it possible for macros to communicate, and thus to affect what each other generates.
 The language primitives are designed so that the order in which the macros are expanded cannot affect their results, and indeed the same is true for the order in which the macro expansion and type-inference steps are interleaved.
 This makes Klister code more robust to refactoring.
 * `Problem-aware macros`_; in addition to the type, a macro can learn which "problem" it needs to solve, namely whether it must generate an expression, a type, a pattern, etc.